 The Land of Flickering Lights is a unique contribution to American political writing at this or any other time.
 Senator Michael Bennet of Colorado lifts a veil on the inner workings of Congress to reveal “through a series of actual stories—about the people, the politics, the motives, the money, the hypocrisy, the stakes, the outcomes—the pathological culture of the capital and the consequences for us all.”

-With frankness and refreshing candor, Bennet pulls the machinations behind these episodes into full public view, shedding vital new light on our political dysfunction today.
+With frankness and refreshing candor, and in elegant prose, Bennet pulls the machinations behind these episodes into full public view, shedding vital new light on our political dysfunction today.
 Arguing that each of us has a duty to act as a founder, he will inspire Americans of all political persuasions to demand that the “winners” of our political battles be all the American people, not one party or the other.

 An Amazon Best Book of the Month (History)

 “Bennet offers a strident critique of our current rancorous, ineffective government that has betrayed the Founders’ visions and is ‘desperately out of sync’ with the nation’s needs . . .
 A forceful argument that patriotism, hard work, and belief in the common good can revive a prosperous and powerful democracy.”—Kirkus Reviews

 “It’s a campaign book, yes, but it’s a smart and substantive one.”—Daily Beast